uta8a/blog-os-ja/README.md

 # blog-os-ja

-Translation in Japanese of "Writing an OS in Rust"
+Translations in Japanese of "Writing an OS in Rust"